What Do Title Companies Do for Your Home Sale?

 The title company will perform a title search, which involves pulling public records and details about a property’s history to dig up documentation, liens, or encumbrances tied to a house.
 The title search will turn up any defects or “clouds,” a jargony term for any discoveries that cast doubt on the title’s legitimacy.

-Title companies leave no stone unturned. “[One] seller had an $80,000 lien against their house from some casino in Las Vegas,” shared Anna Terry, a Durham, North Carolina real estate agent with over 30 years of experience.
+Title companies leave no stone unturned. “[One] seller had an $80,000 lien against their house from some casino in Las Vegas,” recalls Anna Terry, a Durham, North Carolina, real estate agent with over 30 years of experience.

-Money owed to general or subcontractors for a home’s renovations, repair work, or remodeling projects. - Divorce decrees
+- Contractor liens: This refers to money owed to general or subcontractors for a home’s renovations, repair work, or remodeling projects

-Such as a lien placed for past-due child support or spousal support. - Personal bankruptcies
+- Divorce decrees: This includes a lien placed for past-due child support or spousal support.

-Bankruptcy cases against the owner must be discharged to clear title. - Outstanding taxes
+- Personal bankruptcies: This involves bankruptcy cases against the owner that must be discharged to clear title.

-County, school, and property taxes all must be up to date.
+- Outstanding taxes: County, school, and property taxes all must be up to date

 “It’s just a matter of recording the proper documents, and a lot of times, to be honest, it’s just laziness on the part of the person who was holding the lien,” says Erica MacLean, senior escrow officer at All Set Escrow.
 “After they get paid up, they don’t properly record the documents to release that person from any balance owed or any future payoff.”

-In states such as North Carolina, a seller also has to sign a lien waiver that says any debt on the property will be paid at closing.
+In states such as North Carolina, the seller must sign a lien waiver stating that any outstanding debts on the property will be paid at the time of closing.

 “Let’s just say you had to do $10,000 of foundation work.
-It’ll be required that that company is paid at closing; you couldn’t finance that,” Terry said.
+It’ll be required that the company [be] paid at closing.
+You couldn’t finance that,” Terry said.

-The same goes for if you had a new heat pump installed 5 years ago and were doing a payment plan with Lowe’s — you couldn’t carry that after you sold the house.
+The same goes for if you had a new heat pump installed five years ago and were doing a payment plan with Lowe’s — you couldn’t carry that after you sold the house.

 “The attorney has to make sure there are no liens that would affect the quality of the title for the new owner,” Terry explains.